mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 stretched thin trying to defend both Heraldia and Gyga.
-The battles around Gyga left dozens of wrecks behind, most of which have plummeted into the gas giant’s gravity well over the centuries.
+The battles around Gyga left dozens of wrecks behind, most of which have plummeted into the gas giant's gravity well over the centuries.
 The few that remain have been preserved and converted into war memorials and tourist attractions.
 Heraldia itself also bears the scars of the war.
 Its atmosphere was tainted